History of Basilan: Cityhood under the Republic

 When the town of Zamboanga became a chartered city in 1936, it included Basilan, which caused many problems due to the long distance between the island and the Mindanao mainland.
 To solve these problems, on July 1, 1948, by virtue of a bill filed by then Congressman Juan S. Alano, Basilan itself became a separate city after Republic Act.
 No. 288 was passed by the 1st Philippine Congress, as a component city of Zamboanga.

 The first city mayor was Nicasio S. Valderroza, who appointed by President Elpidio Quirino.
 He was considered a builder of cities, having been variously a Provincial Treasurer, an acting Provincial Governor of the old Province of Zamboanga, Mayor of Baguio City, first Mayor of Zamboanga City, First Mayor of Davao City and the first appointed Mayor of the new City of Basilan until 1953.
-When President Ramon Magsaysay became the Chief Executive of the republic in 1954, he appointed Leroy S. Brown as mayor of Basilan City.
+When President Ramon Magsaysay became the Chief Executive of the republic in Rizal Day 1953, he appointed Leroy S. Brown as mayor of Basilan City.
 He served as the second and the last appointive mayor of this city until December 31, 1955.
-The city was then classified as a first class city.
+The city was then classified as a first class city as part of the province of Zamboanga del Sur.

 With the approval of Republic Act.
 No. 1211 amending the charter of the City of Basilan, the position of the City Mayor became elective.

 The first election for local officials in Basilan was held on November 8, 1955.
 Mayor Brown was overwhelmingly elected as the first elective mayor of the city.
 He was responsible for the construction of several concrete bridges, notably the Aguada Bridge and the impressive Balagtasan Bridge in Lamitan, as well as the construction of a number of public buildings, the expansion of the Isabela wharf, and many more, all of which greatly benefited the people of Basilan.

 He was the first and the last elected city executive of Basilan.
 He served uninterrupted from January 1954 to December 31, 1975, under the Administrations of Presidents Carlos Garcia, Diosdado Macapagal and Ferdinand Marcos.
 During his term, the city council gave birth to a new breed of legislators and leaders from 1954 to 1975.
 These years have since been called Basilan's "Golden Years".

 Moreover, Mayor Brown was a stalwart member of the Philippines' oldest political party - the Nacionalista Party (NP) - having been elevated to the 7-man Ruling Junta of the NP until the party's suppression by former NP-party-man-turned-nemesis Ferdinand Marcos' Martial Law government.